mdrijwan/fyp/readme.md

 # Basic Instruction for Configuration

-This is a client-server based programme, therefore, you have to run it with  software like Xampp
+This is a client-server based programme; therefore, you have to run it with software like XAMPP or MAMP.

 * Please Extract the Zip File (`fyp.rar) or clone the repo.
-* Get a Xampp Software and add the extracted zip file to you `htdocs` folder
+* Get a Xampp Software and add the extracted zip file to you `htdocs` folder.

 ## Database Configuration

-* Locate the file `rijwan_fyp`
+* Locate the file `rijwan_fyp`.
-* Import that `.sql` file into your database using PHP Admin or other means, Note that in my case, i use xampp software, while naming my database as `rijwan_fyp`, therefore, it is advisable to name your same way,
+* Import that `.sql` file into your database using PHP Admin or other means, Note that in my case, i use xampp software, while naming my database as `rijwan_fyp`, therefore, it is advisable to name your same way.
-* Once done you should see the list of tables in your database, A typical example  is "category_group"
+* Once done you should see the list of tables in your database, A typical example  is "category_group".

->Note: please locate config file under library and check for database configuration just in case you protect your database with password and you name your database as new name rather than `rijwan_fyp`
+>Note: please locate config file under library and check for database configuration just in case you protect your database with password and you name your database as new name rather than `rijwan_fyp`.

-* Cretae the connection.php and name it accordingly which can be found under `Connections` folder
+* Cretae the connection.php and name it accordingly which can be found under `Connections` folder.
 * Then locate this line where the hostname and database will be defined.

 ```